Graduate Students & Postdoctoral Researchers

 Audrey Kern

-Audrey is a Ph.D. candidate in Counselling Psychology at McGill University.
+Audrey Kern is a PhD candidate in Counselling Psychology at McGill University.
 She also completed her master’s degree in Counselling Psychology with Dr. Langevin.
 Audrey’s research examines intergenerational patterns of child maltreatment within Montreal families involved with Child Protective Services.
 She also researches the intergenerational impacts of child maltreatment on child mental health.
 She is interested in transforming her research into accessible modalities for the public and clinical use to inform prevention initiatives.

 Marie-Emma Gagné

-Marie-Emma is a PhD candidate in Counselling Psychology at McGill University.
+Marie-Emma Gagné is a PhD candidate in Counselling Psychology at McGill University.
 Her research documents the adaptation and implementation of a trauma-informed framework in a community organization offering medical and psycho-social services to young mothers and their infants.
 Marie-Emma previously completed her master’s degree in Counselling Psychology at McGill University (clinical program).

 Alesha Frederickson

-Alesha Frederickson is a PhD student in Counselling Psychology at McGill University.
+Alesha Frederickson is a PhD candidate in Counselling Psychology at McGill University.
 She is interested in investigating how childhood sexual abuse impacts individuals during pregnancy, labour, and future parent-child attachment.
 She also completed her Master’s degree with Dr. Langevin, where she did an integrative review of the literature on which aspects during the perinatal period (re)traumatize child sexual abuse survivors.
 Previously, she completed her undergraduate degree in Psychology at the University of Winnipeg, where her thesis explored women’s feelings of threat and belonging in gym environments.

 Teresa Pirro

-Teresa Pirro is a Master of Arts student in Counselling Psychology at McGill University.
-Currently, her research interests are to examine how dissociation mediates the associations between mothers’ traumatic life events and maltreatment, and mother-infant bonding during the perinatal period.
-She has completed a Bachelor of Arts in Psychology, with a double minor in Behavioural Science and Education at McGill University, and a Master of Arts in Child Studies (Thesis Option) at Concordia University.
-Her previous Master’s thesis investigated interpersonal disagreements in conversations between mothers and their children with a focus on distinctions between disagreements about facts and values.
+Teresa Pirro is a PhD candidate in Counselling Psychology at McGill University.
+Her research interests are to examine romantic satisfaction and help-seeking experiences in middle-aged mothers, with and without histories of child maltreatment.
+She has completed a Bachelor of Arts in Psychology, with a double minor in Behavioural Science and Education at McGill University, a Master of Arts in Child Studies (Thesis Option) at Concordia University, and a Master of Arts in Counselling Psychology at McGill University.
+Her Master’s thesis at Concordia University investigated interpersonal disagreements in conversations between mothers and their children.
+Her Master’s project, under the supervision of Dr. Rachel Langevin, at McGill University, examined the associations between maternal histories of different forms of child maltreatment, dissociation, and early mother-infant bonding during the perinatal period.

 Olivia Mazzarello